kplol/Crypto-Custodian-Due-Diligence-Questionnaire/README.md

 2. Please provide the following Company information:
   - Current financial statements/audits
   - Board of Directors
-  - Any other financial information pertinent to the overall financial health status of the company "
+  - Any other financial information pertinent to the overall financial health status of the company
 3. Please provide the name(s), status(es), and structure (s) of the regulator(s) that the custodian operates under (i.e. NYDFS, FINRA Broker Dealer, BitLicense, state money transmitter licenses, monetary authorities, etc.)
 4. Please provide an overview of each custody product offering and each corresponding legal entity for custodial and non-custodial offerings.
 5. Please provide an overview of insurance coverage for each legal entity associated with the custody product offerings.
-Please include any details regarding how assurances are made (i.e. balance sheet guarantees, etc.)
+Please include any details regarding how assurances are made (i.e. balance sheet guarantees, etc.).
 6. Please disclose any conflicts of interest your company has identified (including with directors or officers of your company) with any third parties materially involved with the safe keeping of digital assets.
-7. Please provide bios for each C-level member of the company
+7. Please provide bios for each C-level member of the company.
 8. Please provide a list of the countries/regions/geographies the business operates in.
 9. Does the company have a Cybersecurity Program and Policy?
 If yes, please provide an overview, details, and copies of the policy.
 10. Please provide any audits or compliance documentation related to SOC1, SOC2, NIST, or ISO 27000.
 If audits have been completed please provide the executive summary from the final attestation report.
 11. In the last 7 years has your company suffered a data breach, hack, or similar?
-If yes, please provide technical details (i.e. incident response report), description of enforcement actions taken by any government entities, and details of customer impact and outcomes (i.e. loss of assets, data, etc.)
+If yes, please provide technical details (i.e. incident response report), description of enforcement actions taken by any government entities, and details of customer impact and outcomes (i.e. loss of assets, data, etc.).
 12. Has a third party penetration test been conducted specifically addressing the technologies, people, and processes associated with the safeguarding of digital assets including cyber, technical, and physical risks in the last 12 months?
 If yes, please provide the executive summary of the final report.
 13. Does the company have a disaster recovery policy and business continuity plan?
 If yes, please provide an overview including details that limit insider threat, key man risk, and internal collusion during the execution of the plan,including during the failover of any systems critical to the safe keeping of digital assets.
-14. Please include DR/BCP information related to the client's ability to access funds, websites, etc. in the event there is an interruption to services. "
+14. Please include DR/BCP information related to the client's ability to access funds, websites, etc. in the event there is an interruption to services.
 15. Does the company have an Acceptable Use Policy that all employees are required to acknowledge and sign?
 16. Please describe the organization's security and awareness training for staff and contractors.
 17. Please describe how access is managed internally for employees who have access to the custody products across development, staging, and production environments.